corp-por/docs/content/Config/_index.md

 weight: 999
 ---

+### Default Config.xml

-The configuration is specified via XML, below are various options and their descriptions.
+ServX will look for a Config.xml file in the current working directory.
+If one is not found then a default will be created.
+Below are various options and their descriptions.

 ---